 The Oregon coast is one of the wildest and most unique places in our state.

-The Oregon coast and this important underwater habitat are threatened by climate change, oil spills, development and overfishing.
+The Oregon coast and this important underwater habitat are threatened by climate change, oil spills, development pressure and overfishing.
 As with Oregon’s land-based habitat, we need to manage marine habitat in a manner that sustains and restores this great legacy.

-Marine Reserve and Protected Areas
+Marine Reserves and Protected Areas

 In February 2012, the Oregon Legislature approved a bill that added 38 square miles of marine reserves in Oregon's biologically rich territorial sea.
 Oregon is now home to five marine reserves: Cape Falcon, Cascade Head, Otter Rock, Cape Perpetua and Redfish Rocks.
 View a map.